yethee/BiplaneEnumBundle/README.md

 This bundle provides a typed enumeration for your Symfony2 project.

-**Note:** This branch is compatible with Symfony2 master branch (2.1 version).
-Use the 2.0 branch when using 2.0.x versions of Symfony.
+**Note:** This branch is compatible with Symfony 2.1.
+Use the 1.0.x branch when using 2.0.x versions of Symfony.

 ### Features